Migration lessons learned: Even Amazon can face mishaps with new tools

 In Amazon's case, the way Aurora handles savepoints isn't inferior to Oracle's, it's just different.
 Ultimately, it's nearly impossible for any piece of database software, "which is the most complex software ever written," to be completely bug-free, said Greenwald.

-Oracle has dominated the database market for decades, and CEO Larry Ellison is quick to remind Amazon that.
+Oracle has dominated the database market for decades, and CTO Larry Ellison is quick to remind Amazon that.
 And veteran players are better equipped at handling nuances in database migration, making them more robust.

 Follow Samantha Ann Schwartz on Twitter